 Safe Towing Practices and Quick Pre-Trip Checklist

-Start your trip by confirming your tow setup meets key limits and stability criteria: verify trailer tongue weight is 10–15% of trailer GVW, confirm your vehicle’s GVWR and GCVWR won’t be exceeded (and plan to stay at or below about 80% of rated towing capacity), inspect and secure the hitch or weight-distribution system if you’re using one, and run a full lights/brakes/connection check so the vehicle and trailer will behave predictably on the road.
-You’ll reduce risk and keep control by applying disciplined towing techniques and carrying essential safety equipment.
+Start your trip by confirming your tow setup meets key limits and stability criteria.
+Verify trailer tongue weight is 10–15% of trailer GVW.
+Confirm your vehicle’s GVWR and GCVWR won’t be exceeded.
+Plan to stay at or below about 80% of rated towing capacity.
+Inspect and secure the hitch or weight-distribution system if you’re using one.
+Run a full lights/brakes/connection check so the vehicle and trailer behave predictably on the road.

 - Check weights: confirm trailer GVW, tongue weight, and combined weight against GVWR/GCVWR.